jlwbr/workplanner/README.md

 # Workplanner

-Workplanner is a daily planner for you and your colleagues with it you can assign people to tasks, keep track of everyones phone numbers and break schedules and create todo lists for a task.
+Workplanner is a daily planner for you and your colleagues.
+With it you can:
+- assign people to tasks
+- keep track of everyones phone numbers and break schedules
+- create todo lists for a task (subtasks)

 (Someday there will be more info here :grin:).